 The Bank of England's Monetary Policy Committee (MPC) sets monetary policy to meet the 2% inflation target and in a way that helps to sustain growth and employment.
 At its meeting ending on 2 November 2016, the MPC voted unanimously to keep the Bank Base Rate at 0.25%.
-It also voted unanimously to continue with the programme of sterling non-financial investment-grade corporate bond purchases totalling up to £10 billion, financed by the issuance of central bank reserves and also voted unanimously to continue with the programme of sterling billion, financed by the programme of £60 billion of UK government bond purchases to take the total stock of these purchases to £435 billion, financed by the issuance of central bank reserves.
+It also voted unanimously to continue with the programme of sterling non-financial investment-grade corporate bond purchases totalling up to £10 billion, financed by the issuance of central bank reserves and also voted unanimously to continue with the programme of £60 billion of UK government bond purchases to take the total stock of these purchases to £435 billion, financed by the issuance of central bank reserves.

 The MPC's latest projections for output, unemployment and inflation, conditioned on average market yields, are set out in the November Inflation Report.
 Output growth is expected to be stronger in the near term but weaker than previously anticipated in the latter part of the forecast period.
 The unemployment rate is projected to rise to around 51⁄2% by the middle of 2018 and to stay at around that level throughout 2019.
 Largely as a result of the depreciation of sterling, CPI inflation is expected to be higher throughout the three-year forecast period than in the Committee's August projections.
-In the central projection, inflation rises from its current level of 1% to around $2\frac{3}{4}\%$ in 2018, before falling back gradually over 2019 to reach $2\frac{1}{2}\%$ in three years' time.
+In the central projection, inflation rises from its current level of 1% to around 23⁄4% in 2018, before falling back gradually over 2019 to reach 21⁄2% in three years' time.
 Inflation is judged likely to return to close to the target over the following year.